Ritesh001-Git/Observability-cheat-sheet/k8s-tracing/README.md

-# Distributed Tracing with Jaeger, FastAPI & Kind
+# Distributed Tracing with Jaeger

 ## 1. What is Distributed Tracing?